marinescudan/fake-or-real/content/en/questions/7-keirstarmer.en.md

 project: "for"
 slug: "question"
 title: "Starmer - 7"
-question_title: "Is this video fake or real?"
+question_title: "Could this video be considered misinformation?"
 question_subtitle: "Decide whether this item is trustworthy or not"
 question_submit_message_heading: "You selected"
 question_submit_message_correct: "Correct"
 question_submit_message_wrong: "Wrong"
-question_single_result_message_real: "It is real"
+question_single_result_message_real: "No"
-question_single_result_message_fake: "It is fake"
+question_single_result_message_fake: "Yes"
 question_cta_go_explanation: "Check"
 question_cta_help: "Choose between the options below"
-question_cta_fake: "Fake?"
+question_cta_fake: "Yes"
-question_cta_real: "Real?"
+question_cta_real: "No"
-explanation_title: "Is this video fake or real"
+explanation_title: "Could this video be considered misinformation?"
 explanation_subtitle: "Decide whether this item is trustworthy or not"
 explanation_cta_go_stats: "See what other people thought"
 stats_title: "Is this video fake or real?"